Saddam Haftar: Allegations of human rights violations

 As commander of the Tariq Ben Zeyad Brigade, Haftar has been accused by international human rights organisations of overseeing and directing systematic abuses in areas controlled by the Libyan National Army.
-According to Amnesty International, the brigade under his leadership has committed “a catalogue of horrors,” including unlawful killings, torture and other ill-treatment, enforced disappearances, rape and other sexual violence, and forced displacement, primarily targeting critics, perceived opponents, and displaced families in eastern and southern Libya.
+According to Amnesty International, the brigade under his leadership has committed "a catalogue of horrors," including unlawful killings, torture and other ill-treatment, enforced disappearances, rape and other sexual violence, and forced displacement, primarily targeting critics, perceived opponents, and displaced families in eastern and southern Libya.

 Amnesty’s December 2022 briefing identified Haftar and the group's field commander Omar Imraj' as bearing command responsibility for crimes that may amount to war crimes under international law.
 The organisation urged Libyan authorities and international bodies to investigate the Tariq Ben Zeyad Brigade's operations, close its unofficial detention sites, and ensure accountability for those responsible.

 Finance

 Haftar was injured during clashes in Tripoli in 2012 following a failed attempt to control the Aman bank.
-Immediately after he recaptured Benghazi in December 2017, Hafter ordered his men to transfer about 160 million Euros, 639 million Libyan dinars, two million US dollars and 6,000 silver coins from the Central Bank branch in Benghazi to an unknown destination, which has been described as "one of the largest bank heists in history".
+Immediately after he recaptured Benghazi in December 2017, Haftar ordered his men to transfer about 160 million Euros, 639 million Libyan dinars, two million US dollars and 6,000 silver coins from the Central Bank branch in Benghazi to an unknown destination, which has been described as "one of the largest bank heists in history".
 In December 2022, Saddam Haftar attempted to seize control of banking institutions in Cyrenaica.
 Saddam's strong control over eastern Libya's banking sector would allow him to finance his forces, equipment and operations.

-A dual Libyan-American citizen, Saddam Hafter, along with his brother Khalid Haftar, owns a total of 17 properties in Virginia, United States — where he previously lived for years — collectively worth at least $8 million.
+A dual Libyan-American citizen, Saddam Haftar, along with his brother Khalid Haftar, owns a total of 17 properties in Virginia, United States — where he previously lived for years — collectively worth at least $8 million.
 In February 2020, a lawsuit was filed against Saddam, Khalid, and their father, accusing them of torturing two families to death as members of the Libyan National Army, potentially jeopardizing their Virginia properties.